agrant16/path-algorithm-visualizer/README.md

 The recursive division method follows the basic [recursive division algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_division_method) with one difference.
 The difference is that instead of generating a single passage in each wall here we generate multiple.
 This allows for mulitple paths between the start and end node instead of just a single path.

+### Changing Speed

+This setting adjusts the animation speed of the app.
+There are three settings: "Slow", "Average", and "Fast."
+The default setting is "Fast."
+Changing to the "Slow" setting will increase animation time by quite a bit and currently the buttons will not remain disabled for the entire time.
+This can cause some "interesting" effects if you begin changing things while the animation is running.